licaakwarteng/angelica/index.md

-7. ### Maji Ndogo: Access To Drinking Water
-   This is a BI report is to report a research survey in a country to help identify areas of improving drinking water access in Maji Ndogo.
+9. ### Improving Access To Drinking Water in Maji Ndogo Identifying areas to improve drinking water access in Maji Ndogo and making water accessible to its citizens required a research survey and thorough analysis.
-   This helps inform stakeholders where to commit funds and areas of focus to improve the lives of people in affected areas.
+   This personal project mimics real-life scenarios in economic situations and inform stakeholders where to commit funds to improve the lives of people in affected areas.

    Tools used: Power BI, SQL and Excel files.

-   Project files are available in the GitHub project folder <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects/blob/main/Maji%20Ndogo/Project_Summary.md">Here</a>
+   For project details, visit my GitHub repository <a href="https://github.com/licaakwarteng/Data-Analytics-BI-Projects/blob/main/Maji%20Ndogo/Project_Summary.md">Here</a>